videojs/video.js/docs/guides/tracks.md

 Adding to Video.js
 ------------------
-Once you have your WebVTT file created, you can add it to Video.js using the track trag.
-Put your track track tag after all the source elements, and before any fallback content.
+Once you have your WebVTT file created, you can add it to Video.js using the track tag.
+Put your track tag after all the source elements, and before any fallback content.

 ```html
 <video id="example_video_1" class="video-js vjs-default-skin"